MatSM32/Cloud-Red-Blue-Team-/README.md

 So I went back to AWS and then went to the security group and only allowed my IP address:
 ![image](https://github.com/MatSM32/Cloud-Red-Blue-Team-/assets/150560131/094d4c43-3c9a-4ca1-bb53-2f3ad66a4fda)

+Next open up Nessus, click on create a scan and click Basic Network Scan.
+Enter a name for the scan, then for target put the ip address of the vulnerable machine:
 ![image](https://github.com/MatSM32/Cloud-Red-Blue-Team-/assets/150560131/73e6abe9-4edd-498f-adca-fbafc3707cf8)

+Then click credential scan and enter the username and password for the vulnerable machine.
+A creditional scan is a more in depth scan so it will take at least 10-15 minutes:
 ![image](https://github.com/MatSM32/Cloud-Red-Blue-Team-/assets/150560131/e4d6e0fb-671e-4555-9791-6cebac218808)